Any business interested in an integrated marketing campaign cannot afford to overlook text messages or SMS marketing.

 Other benefits include the high open rate and quick response time regardless of whether your audience is an American, in the UK or Malaysia.

-So if you are a small business owner, I strongly suggest you consider adding text messaging to your marketing mix if you’ve not been doing so already.
+So if you are a small business owner, I strongly suggest you consider adding text messaging to your marketing mix.
+If you have not already.
 Use it as part of your marketing efforts to offer exclusive promotions to your customers.

-With the low cost of text messaging, small business owners on a shoestring budget can focus on using SMS messaging as a channel to pass their marketing messages across to their targeted customers.
+With the low cost of text messaging, small business owners on a shoestring budget can focus on using SMS messaging.
+Use it as a channel to pass your marketing messages across to your target customers.

 13 Facts about SMS Marketing That Will Improve Your Business